 Our business relies on the secure electronic transmission, storage and hosting of sensitive information, including personal information, PHI, financial information, intellectual property and other sensitive information related to our customers and workforce.
 The collection, maintenance, protection, use, transmission, disclosure and disposal of certain personal information and the security of medical devices are regulated at the U.S. federal and state, international and industry levels.
-U.S. federal and state laws, such as the Health Insurance Portability and Accountability Act of 1996, protect the confidentiality of certain patient health information, including patient medical records, and restrict the use and disclosure of patient health information.
+U.S. federal and state laws, such as HIPAA, protect the confidentiality of certain patient health information, including patient medical records, and restrict the use and disclosure of patient health information.
 In addition to the regulation of personal health information, a number of states have also adopted laws and regulations that may affect our privacy and data security practices for other kinds of PII, such as state laws that govern the use, disclosure and protection of sensitive personal information, such as social security numbers, or that are designed to protect credit card account data.

 State consumer protection laws may also establish privacy and security standards for use and management of PII, including information related to customers, suppliers, and care providers.

 Outside the U.S., we are impacted by the privacy and data security requirements at the international, national and regional level, and on an industry specific basis.
 Legal requirements in the countries we serve relating to the collection, storage, handling and transfer of personal data and potentially intellectual property continue to evolve with increasingly strict enforcement regimes.
 More privacy and security laws and regulations are being adopted, and more are being enforced, with potential for significant financial penalties.
-In the European Union ("E.U."), stringent data protection and privacy rules impact the use of patient data across the healthcare industry.
-The E.U.
-General Data Protection Regulation ("GDPR") applies across the E.U., with similar requirements applying to the United Kingdom and European Economic Area countries, and includes, among other things, a requirement for prompt notice of data breaches to data subjects and supervisory authorities in certain circumstances and imposes significant fines for non-compliance.
+In the EU, stringent data protection and privacy rules impact the use of patient data across the healthcare industry.
+The GDPR applies across the EU, with similar requirements applying to the UK and European Economic Area countries, and includes, among other things, a requirement for prompt notice of data breaches in certain circumstances and imposes significant fines for non-compliance.
 Data protection authorities from different EU member states may interpret and apply the GDPR somewhat differently, and the GDPR also permits EU member states to create supplemental national laws, which increases the complexity for compliance.
 Failure to comply with GDPR requirements could result in penalties of up to €20 million or 4% of worldwide revenue, whichever is greater, for serious violations.
 Within the U.S., a number of states have enacted more onerous privacy laws, such as the California Consumer Privacy Act (the "CCPA"), which also impose stricter privacy requirements and are enforced by state attorneys general and other state agencies.
 Any investigations or any other government actions related to the GDPR, CCPA, and other privacy laws may be costly to respond to, result in negative publicity, increase our operating costs, require significant management time and attention, and subject us to remedies that may harm our business, including fines, demands or orders that we modify or cease existing business practices.
-Private litigation, including class actions, related to privacy and cybersecurity issues is also on the rise in the U.S. and other countries.
+Private litigation, including class actions, related to privacy and cybersecu sales and marketing, accounting and financial functions; inventory management; engineering and product development tasks; and our research and development data.